EFTEC/ChaosMachineOne/README.md

 ![random](docs/sin1030.jpg)

-The chart has a trend but it is too predictable.
+The chart has a trend, but it is too predictable.
 So, let's add all factors.

 > ->gen('when _index<200 then idtable.value=random(-10,10,0.2) and idtable.add=sin(0,0,10,30)')

 ![random](docs/randomsin.jpg)

-While this chart is far from real, but it is not TOO RANDOM and it has a trend.
+While this chart is far from real, but it is not TOO RANDOM, and it has a trend.

 ## fields